fev1n/fragments-ui/README.md

 # fragments-ui

-UI web app for fragments backend service to integrate with AWS Cognito for authentication/authorization
+UI web app for fragments backend service to integrate with AWS Cognito for authentication/authorization and manually test